uivlis/conditional-tokens/source/pm-trading-ui.md

 ```

 ### Logo and Favicon
-This property defines which icons the interface should use for differenct screensizes and as a favicon.
-All paths are defines from the root of the /src folder
+This property defines which icons the interface should use for different screensizes and as a favicon.
+All paths are defined from the root of the /src folder

 ```js
   "logo": {